What Sellers Can Do If a Home Appraisal Comes in Low

 What sellers can do if the appraisal comes in low

 If your appraisal does come in low, don’t panic.
 There are still ways to turn this situation around.
+Here’s what you can do:

 1. First, look for errors in the home appraisal.

 As you examine the report, double-check the basic data (square footage, number of bedrooms and bathrooms) and how the appraiser described your home’s features.
-Look for any errors, such as missing that you have energy-efficient appliances and lighting.
+Look for any errors, such as missing the fact that you have energy-efficient appliances and lighting.

 2. Challenge an incorrect appraisal with a Reconsideration of Value.

 If you and your real estate agent have done your homework and feel confident that the home appraisal was erroneous, you can challenge the appraisal with a reconsideration of value.
 To file a reconsideration of value, you must argue that the appraiser made an error such as those listed above.

 Alternatively, your agent might be able to argue that the appraiser used a poor analysis of comps.

-Alternatively, you can file a formal complaint with your state appraisal board if you believe your appraiser wasn’t qualified or was potentially discriminating against you.
+Another option is to file a formal complaint with your state appraisal board if you believe your appraiser wasn’t qualified or was potentially discriminating against you.

 3. Request a new home appraisal.

 If you were able to show that the first appraisal was problematic or inaccurate, the buyer can request a new appraisal with a different appraiser from their lender.
-Ultimately this is up to the buyer since they will be footing the bill.
+Ultimately, this is up to the buyer since they will be footing the bill.

 “It’s very hard,” Hoffman says.
 In some cases, “The deal can die.”